-MoveOn was founded by liberals wishing to “move on” from the Monica Lewinsky scandal and subsequent impeachment of President Bill Clinton on charges of perjury and obstruction of justice.
+MoveOn was founded by left-wing activists wishing to “move on” from the Monica Lewinsky scandal and subsequent impeachment of President Bill Clinton on charges of perjury and obstruction of justice.
 In 1998, Joan Blades and Wes Boyd, spouses and co-founders of the San Francisco Bay area software company Berkeley Systems, created a single-sentence online petition saying it was time to “move on” from the scandal to address the “pressing issues facing the nation.”7 As the petition circulated by email, the couple also launched MoveOn.org where people could sign the petition electronically.2

 Civic Action